OITWPsupport/documentation/WooCommerce.md

 Follow these steps to create and configure a new Woocommerce site.
  ## Site Creation

 Create a new site or subsite via our standard procedures.
-See [Setting Up New Sites and Subsites] (https://sites.google.com/a/boisestate.edu/wordpress-support/setting-up-new-sites-and-subsites).
+(See [Setting Up New Sites and Subsites](https://sites.google.com/a/boisestate.edu/wordpress-support/setting-up-new-sites-and-subsites).)
 ## Themes and Plugins

 1. Install and activate the WooCommerce Storefront theme.